pulibrary/ExcelAlmaLookup/README.md

 <img src='./img/baseurl.jpg'>

-After entering the URL, click “Add URL to List” to save the URL for future use.
+After entering the URL, click “Add Source” to save the URL for future use.
 One can save multiple URLs and switch between them in order to search different catalogs.
 If multiple URLs are saved, these can be viewed in a drop-down menu by clicking the triangular button to the right of the URL.
-After selecting a URL, you can click “Remove URL from List” to remove it from the drop-down.
+After selecting a URL, you can click “Remove Source” to remove it from the drop-down.

 To search a non-Alma catalog (such as WorldCat), click the "Non-Alma Sources" button.
 A list of available sources will appear.
 After selecting a source, it will appear in the drop-down menu along with your Alma URLs.